Emma Bolger

 Emma Bolger (born 5 January 1996 in Dublin) is an Irish actress who first gained notability as a child actress in the role of Ariel in the Jim Sheridan film In America.
+She is also known for her main role in the film Heidi.

 Career

-At the age of seven, in 2002, Bolger became known for her role in Jim Sheridan's autobiographical movie In America, in which she starred with her older sister Sarah.
+At the age of six, in 2002, Bolger became known for her role in Jim Sheridan's autobiographical movie In America, in which she starred with her older sister Sarah.
 Emma, having already won a part in the film, urged the director, Jim Sheridan, to take a look at her sister.
-She played Ariel, mischievous daughter of poor Irish immigrants who land in New York City in the 1980s.
+She played Ariel, daughter of poor Irish immigrants who land in New York City in the 1980s.